LostOracle/SolarSystem/Readme.txt

    up or be barely function for moving the camera if this happens.
 If it zooms into a planet it is impossible to get unstuck once locked at the origin of the planet, and the same with the zoom out to infinity.

+ - The rotational velocity of the planets just doesn't look right, even though we checked out math a few times.

 Other Notes:
 Planet_info.inf is our information file that stores all the values needed to create a planet object.
 The first line in the file corresponds the number of Planets that are to be drawn with following lines being the actual information: